mkchenxi/Causal-Inference/Causal Inference - Course Manual.md

 -  Assessing the assumption of unconfoundedness.
 -  Sensitivity analysis in regression adjustment.
 -  Placebo and falsification test in DID and RDD.
--  Recent applications of machine learning techniques in causal inference.
+-  *Recent applications of machine learning techniques in causal inference (if time allows)*.

 **Literature.**